firecmsco/firecms/README.md

 The props provided by this context are:

 * `close()` Close the last panel
-* `sidePanels`: List of side entity panels currently open
+* `sidePanels` List of side entity panels currently open
 * `open (props: SideEntityPanelProps & Partial<SchemaSidePanelProps>)`
      Open a new entity sideDialog.
-By default, the schema and configuration of the view is fetched from the collections you have specified in the navigation
+By default, the schema and configuration of the view is fetched from the collections you have specified in the navigation.
+     At least you need to pass the collectionPath of the entity you would like to edit.
+You can set an entityId if you would like to edit and existing one (or a new one with that id).
+     If you wish, you can also override the `SchemaSidePanelProps` (such as schema or subcollections) and choose to override the CMSApp level `SchemaResolver`.

 Example: